Active human life has gone from physical -> mental -> digital.

 Technology gives us power, equally the power is with technology.

-Our belief in free will and in consciousness (as in self awareness) is that what makes humans vs other species.
-Will AI experience those too ?
+Our belief in free will and in consciousness (as in self awareness) is what makes humans versus other species.
+Will AI experience those too?

 Technology and networks now potentially controlling humans - sorcerer sorcered!